en

 Old houses along the Pottery Footpath

-Course B is longer and less visited.
-The 4-kilometer long course leads past the Tokoname Ceramic Art Institute, Tokoname City Folk Museum, and the INAX Museum Complex.
+Then, there is the longer and less visited Course B. This 4-kilometer-long course leads past the Tokoname Ceramic Art Institute, Tokoname City Folk Museum, and the INAX Museum Complex.

 Tokoname pottery experience

-If you really love pottery and don’t just want to have the same pottery experience as everyone else, you should seriously consider this experience at the studio of a renowned potter.
-Mr. Hirano Yuichi is a fourth-generation potter and his works have been exhibited in the Boston Museum of Art among other places.
+If you really love pottery and don’t just want to have the same pottery experience as everyone else.
+In that case, you should seriously consider this experience at the studio of a renowned potter.
+Mr. Hirano Yuichi is a fourth-generation potter and his works have been exhibited in the Boston Museum of Art, among other places.

 The location is also exceptional as the master lives in an old house in the pottery path’s winding streets.
-The master’s house has an underground atelier with every corner filled with piles of old books and other undefined objects long forgotten.
-Thousands of bold and strange pottery items decorate every free space.
+The master’s house has an underground atelier with every corner filled with piles of old books and other random objects long forgotten.
+Thousands of bold and strange pottery items decorate every free space available in the room.

 Whatever you create under the watching eye and helpful hands of the master will be fired and once finished sent to your home anywhere in the world.